-In the medium term, the economy’s poor demographic profile together with a fairly limited pace of policy reform will constrain real GDP growth to around 4%.
-We think that the risks are broadly balanced.
-However, if a more ambitious modernization program is implemented, the pace of medium-term growth could be faster.
+In the medium term, the economy’s poor demographic profile and slow pace of reform will constrain real GDP growth to less than 4%.
+We think that risks are skewed to the downside, with the recent slowdown highlighting the existence of serious structural deficiencies.

 Contributions to GDP growth